-The first edition of the William and Mary Charter and Statutes appeared, printed by William Parks of The Virginia Gazette.
+The first edition of the William & Mary Charter and Statutes appeared, printed by William Parks of The Virginia Gazette.

 1740, September 25

-By his will, probated this day, Lieutenant Governor Spotswood bequeathed to the College "all my books, maps and mathematical instruments as an acknowledgement of the courteous reception and civilities I have received from the masters."
+By his will, probated this day, Lieutenant Governor Spotswood bequeathed to William & Mary "all my books, maps and mathematical instruments as an acknowledgement of the courteous reception and civilities I have received from the masters."